 We’ve all been there.
-One minute, we’re enjoying a meal or a workout or our favorite show and the next we discover we’ve gone too far.
+One minute, we’re enjoying a meal or a workout or our favorite show, and the next we discover we’ve gone too far.
 Our stomach is killing us or we pull a muscle or we waste the whole day binge-watching bad TV.
-We realize we ignored the warning signs that tried to tell us it’s time to stop.
+We realize we ignored the warning signs that tried to tell us it was time to stop.
 Some of us find ourselves in this situation more often than we’d like to admit, despite our best intentions.

 Addiction is a self-perpetuating cycle.
 One that often requires outside intervention and lots of physical, emotional, and social support in order to heal.
 Unfortunately, it’s not always easy to tell when someone is struggling, especially if they are using illegal substances.
 Addiction thrives in the shadows.
 But it does leave clues if you know where to look.

 Here are a few of the common signs of addiction.
 Recognizing them can help you and those you care about to decide when it’s time to get help.

 Sudden weight loss, no appetite, skin rashes, red eyes, memory loss, changes in speech, and frequent illness can all be signs of active addiction.

 Sleeping a lot during the day and staying awake all night is a common pattern of substance use.
 So is being chronically fatigued and lethargic.

 Loss of interest in favorite activities, missing work or school obligations, mood swings, lying, and increased secrecy may all be early signs of addiction.